robonoff/Cloud-Computing-2023-2024/Basic/README.md

 ## Steps followed to build the container

-1. After creating the [docker-compose.yaml](https://github.com/robonoff/Cloud-Computing-2023-2024/blob/main/Basic/docker-compose.yaml) into a specific folder with a random name, run this command in the terminal being in this folder:
+1. After creating the [docker-compose.yaml](https://github.com/robonoff/Cloud-Computing-2023-2024/blob/main/Basic/docker-compose.yaml) into a specific folder with a name of your preference (in my case was cloud_base), run this command in the terminal being in this folder:

 ###
 ###